 The most important specification a switch must have to be considered for installation on a vehicle is a wide operating temperature range.
 Being headquartered in Minnesota, we at E-Switch have a unique understanding of and appreciation for why this is the case.

-The following tactile switches all operate in temperatures ranging from -40 to 85° Celsius and can perform common functions in electric vehicles: TL1014 (200,000 cycles), TL1016 (100k), TL3145 (3M cycles), TL3312 (500k), TL3701 (100k), TL3901 (50k), TL4100 (1M), TL4105 (200k), TL4110 (right-angle, 300k), TL6100 (process sealed, 1M) TL6120 (1M), TL6150 (5M), TL6155 (300k), TL6190 (right angle, 100k), TL6200 (10M), TL6300 (10M), TL6330 (100k), TL6340 (200k), TL6800 (1M), and TL9100 (100k).
+The following tactile switches all operate in temperatures ranging from -40°C to 85°C and can perform common functions in electric vehicles: TL1014 (200,000 cycles), TL1016 (100k), TL3145 (3M cycles), TL3312 (500k), TL3701 (100k), TL3901 (50k), TL4100 (1M), TL4105 (200k), TL4110 (right-angle, 300k), TL6100 (process sealed, 1M) TL6120 (1M), TL6150 (5M), TL6155 (300k), TL6190 (right angle, 100k), TL6200 (10M), TL6300 (10M), TL6330 (100k), TL6340 (200k), TL6800 (1M), and TL9100 (100k).

 There’s also a bunch of new switches being added to EV key fobs, including a switch for opening the charging door on the Hyundai Ioniq 5.
 The Fisker Ocean has a button on the key fob that rolls down all the windows of the car a quarter of the way.
-For these key fob switches, a large operating temperature range isn’t necessary, but size certainly matters.
+For these key fob switches, a large operating temperature range isn’t necessary but size certainly matters.

 The TL3365 Series ultra-miniature, surface mount tact switch measures just 4.2mm by 3.2mm, so it’s perfect for small applications like a key fob.
-It has a life expectancy of 100,000 cycles and three operating force options: 180gf, 250gf, and 400gf.
+It has a life expectancy of 100,000 cycles and three operating force options: 180gf, 250gf and 400gf.
 If a longer life expectancy is required, the TL6330 Series has a 200,000-cycle life expectancy and measures just 2.8mm by 4.6mm.

 The most interesting new use of switches featured on electric vehicles is for locking and unlocking the charging door.
 With vehicles like the Hyundai Ioniq 5 and Fisker Ocean now allowing drivers to use their electric vehicle as emergency generators, it’s just as important to protect access to the electricity as it was to protect against the siphoning of fuel.